kayhide/qst-tfm/doc/notes.md

   - I looked into numerical integrations.
     They are for a single integration at a time and does not seem to solve exponential form of integral as we have.
     Am I missing something?
-  - As for the methods suggested by Koshik, they are already available at [scipy.integrate](https://docs.scipy.org/doc/scipy/tutorial/integrate.html)
+  - As for the methods suggested by Koushik, they are already available at [scipy.integrate](https://docs.scipy.org/doc/scipy/tutorial/integrate.html)

 - Ref:
   - [Trapezoidal rule](https://en.wikipedia.org/wiki/Trapezoidal_rule)